nim-lang/Nim/doc/tut1.rst

 Default values
 --------------
-To make the ``createWindow`` proc easier to use it should provide `default values`, these are values that are used as arguments if the caller does not specify them:
+To make the ``createWindow`` proc easier to use it should provide `default values`; these are values that are used as arguments if the caller does not specify them:

 .. code-block:: nim